Modes of Reasoning

 • Moral Reasoning – any process by which one attempts to determine proper courses or action and/or to distinguish been “right” and “wrong,” typically by using some manner of Conditional Reasoning, Inductive Reasoning, or Analogical Reasoning.

-• Paradoxical Thinking (Paradox Mindset) – employing the opposite of Deductive Reason or other Mode of Reasoning that might be considered appropriate to a situation.
+• Paradoxical Thinking (Paradox Mindset) – considering and embracing contradictions or opposing viewpoints to understand complex situations.
 Used deliberately, Paradoxical Thinking can be effective for reframing problems and supporting creative thinking.
-Less deliberate manifestation of Paradoxical Thinking are sometimes indicators of psychological disorders, especially if accompanied by other thought processes that are not well fitted to the context.
+Less deliberate manifestations of Paradoxical Thinking are sometimes indicators of psychological disorders, especially if accompanied by other thought processes that are not well fitted to the context.

 • [Law of] Parsimony (Economy Principle; Epistemic Simplicity; Principle of Economy; Principle of Parsimony) – based on a metaphor of frugality (i.e., the intended meaning of both parsimony and economy in this case), the suggestion that the simplest explanation of a phenomenon is the desirable explanation.
 While not technically a Mode of Reasoning, the Law of Parsimony is embraced across most defensible modes.
 Associated notions include: